engyii/wanderer/README.md

 version: 0.0.0

-Some kind of replacement of Miller Medeiros [Hasher](http://millermedeiros.github.com/Hasher/) using full path (instead of hash path) and html5 history, Meant to be used with [crossroads](http://millermedeiros.github.com/crossroads.js/) on [SPA](http://en.wikipedia.org/wiki/Single-page_application) (instead of using the bloated, old, unmaintained [history.js](https://github.com/browserstate/history.js/).
-Not much useful otherwise, it's just using pushState to update url, listen to popstate and feed back url with events.
+A replacement of Miller Medeiros [Hasher](http://millermedeiros.github.com/Hasher/) using full path (instead of hash path) and html5 history, Meant to be used with [crossroads](http://millermedeiros.github.com/crossroads.js/) on [SPA](http://en.wikipedia.org/wiki/Single-page_application) (instead of using the bloated, old, unmaintained [history.js](https://github.com/browserstate/history.js/)).
+Not much useful otherwise, it's using pushState to update url, listen to popstate and feed back url with events. that's it.

 Only compatible with evergreen browsers.

 ## Routes: Using Wanderer with Crossroads.js ##